caseyhenderson/caseyhenderson.github.io/_posts/2020-07-30-SwiftUIPickersHowTo.md

 ```

 * DefaultPickerStyle: on iOS and watchOS this defaults to a wheel, whereas on macOS it defaults to a pop-up button.
 On tvOS the default is a segmented control.
 Use this when the specific style of your picker is not important, as it takes the choice out of your hands.
 * PopUpButtonPickerStyle: exclusive to macOS 10.15+, this is to be used when there are more than five options.
 Here the button itself indicates the selected option.
-As the Apple documentation for tbis states, you can also include additional controls in the set of options, such as a button to customise the list presented.
+As the Apple documentation for this states, you can also include additional controls in the set of options, such as a button to customise the list presented.
     ![Example of pop-up picker](popup.png "This is a pop-up")
 * RadioGroupPickerStyle: another macOS 10.15+ exclusive, this is to be used when there are two to five options.
 Apple recommend that for each option's label, sentence-style capitalisation should be used (and no ending punctuation).
     ![Example of radio group picker](radio.png "This is a radio group picker")